Gopiandcode/ceramist-artefact/readme.md

 opam update
 ```

-2. Install the dependencies for ceramist:
+2. Install the dependencies for ceramist (you may also be prompted to use `--unlock-base`):
 ```
 opam install -y --deps-only coq-ceramist.1.0.1
 ```